Xeom/HTMLSiteBuilder/readme.md

 	sudo a2enmod rewrite
 	sudo service apache2 restart

+Alternatively, you can set the "mod_rewrite" option to "false" if you don't use apache, or for some reason can't use mod_rewrite.
+The only difference is that it will append a ".html" to all your links.

 Documentation
 -------------
 Each post or page is stored in an xml file like so: